stathissideris/www.clojurestacks.com/_posts/2018-05-05-a-call-for-clojure-stacks.md

 - What libraries did you use and why?

-    The most important part of the description of the stack. ???
+    The most important part of the description of the stack.
+How do you do REST?
+What about routing?
+How do you handle state in the frontend?
+What do you use for templating (and can a designer contribute)?
+How do you use spec?
+What do you use for logging (local and remote)?
+How about monitoring?
+Any special libraries for loading your config?

 - Are you pleased with your choice of libraries?